_

 - Sri Bhagavad Gita

 “When Dharma loses ground to Adharma, Maha Vishnu assures that he would surface to re-establish Dharma.
-Likewise, when Vishishtaadvaitha, the philosophy of qualified non-dualism founded by Sri Ramanuja, faced a crisis, it was Swamy Desika, the incarnation of the Divine Bell (Ghanta Avatharam) who came to the rescue.
+Likewise, when Vishishtaadvaitha, the philosophy of qualified non-dualism founded by Sri Ramanuja, faced a crisis, it was Swami Desika, the incarnation of the Divine Bell (Ghanta Avatharam) who came to the rescue.

 . . . நானிலமும் தான் வாழ நான்மறைகள்தாம் வாழ